 To select a syndicate, focus on contacting the larger syndicates that handle submissions from outside writers.
 There are several hundred syndicates if you look in the annual Syndicate Directory published by Editor and Publisher (comes out in August).
 But these listings don't provide much more than address and contact information, though some of the larger syndicates have ads showing who they represent.
 And a great many of these syndicates are actually self-syndicators or companies representing just a few writers and not looking to handle others.

-Thus, you need to narrow down the search, such as with a list of syndicates, which identifies the major syndicates open to outside submissions and which includes information on the types of columns and articles of interest, such as the CCR Syndicates List.
+Thus, you need to narrow down the search, such as with a list of syndicates, which identifies the major syndicates open to outside submissions and which includes information on the types of columns and articles of interest.
 Other considerations to keep in mind when choosing the syndicate's best for you are these:

 - Types of columns and articles handled.
 Ideally, look for a syndicate that already handles your type of column or article series, although a syndicate may not want to handle your material if it is directly competitive with something they already handle.